Briefing email overview

 - Suggested focus time you can schedule to help get independent work done.

-Briefing is being released in phases with a general roll out in progress for Microsoft 365 Enterprise users with Exchange Online mailboxes in English and a targeted release starting in October in Spanish.
+Briefing is being released in phases with a general roll out in progress for Microsoft 365 Enterprise users with Exchange Online mailboxes in English and Spanish.

 Why am I getting this?